plusjade/jekyll-bootstrap/_posts/2011-12-29-jekyll-introduction.md

 ---
 layout: post
 category : lessons
+tags : [learn]
+description: |
+  The Jekyll introduction outlines specifically what Jekyll is and why you would want to use it, as well as exactly how Jekyll does what it does.
 ---

-This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.

 ## Overview